creditimpact/PURAIFY/SYSTEM_STATE.md

 ---
 ## 🔄 Next Integration Steps

-- Execution Engine must fetch tokens from Vault via `GET /vault/token/:project/:service` when actions need credentials.
+- Each engine must fetch its own tokens from Vault as needed via endpoints like `GET /vault/token/:project/:service`.
-- Gateway orchestrates flow; Execution handles token retrieval; Vault serves tokens; Platform Builder supplies the blueprint.
+- Gateway only orchestrates flow and stores new credentials; it does not fetch tokens for other engines.

 ## 🧠 Codex Notes Map